MarijaPetrevska1/TwitterClone/README.md

 📌 Overview

 This project is a simplified Twitter clone built as part of the Product Engineering practical assignment.
-The goal of the assignment was to design and implement a functional product-like solution, focusing on architecture, logic, code structure, and problem-solving, rather than just visual polish.
+The goal of the assignment was to design and implement a functional product-like solution, focusing on architecture, clean code, separation of concerns, and interactive features.
 The application supports core social media functionalities such as authentication, posting content, interacting with posts, and viewing a feed, implemented with a clear separation between backend and frontend.

 ---